bigdoods/theBIMportal/README.md

 # The BIMportal.
-_BIM Applications collection and dashboard_
+BIM level 2 operations and collaborations portal

 ## Description